flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 Taking into account that this was the first security-related presentation about the Wii U, the immense amount of work and achievements presented were astonishing.
 With this, homebrew developers could now start fiddling with vWii entry points.

 Be as it may, there were still some gaps to be solved.
-Native homebrew was still not possible as Wii U executables are still checked for their RSA checks.
+Native homebrew was still not possible as Wii U executables still require valid RSA signatures.
 Plus, there was system code (i.e. `boot2`) remaining to be extracted and decrypted.

 In any case, fail0verflow didn't publish their Wii U exploits right away, as they worried it would lead to piracy developments before homebrew or Linux support [@cpu-fail0verflow15].
 They did however publish a guide to write Wii U code (including the possibility of bringing in Linux).
 Their environment still relied on vWii, with no access to Cafe OS or the whole of MEM2 [@anti_piracy-maxternal], although it provided instructions for re-enabling multi-coring on Espresso.